Better terms for mathematical concepts

 fundamental theorem of calculus

-I concede the fundamental role of the theorem, but the name is naughtily nondescriptive.
+I concede the essential role of the theorem, but the name is naughtily nondescriptive.
 The term ‘fundamental’ is emphatic in nature, not descriptive.

 What the theorem establishes is that one operation as a kind of inverse of another.
 So: